 People typically enroll in programs that take about a year to complete, which makes this profession both convenient and attainable.
 At Unitek College, we offer a Dental Assisting program with a career-driven curriculum.
 Our 10-month program provides the skills, experience, and knowledge that students will need to excel in the field.
 Classes cover various aspects of Dental Assisting, including topics like infection control, handling medical emergencies, dental X-rays, and the use of dental instruments.

 Our curriculum also includes oral evacuation and pharmacology.
 Additionally, students will learn about prosthodontics, preventive dentistry, and assisting with oral surgery.
 Unitek accomplishes this through a combination of professional instruction, training exercises, and a 200-hour supervised externship.
-The Dental Assisting program at Unitek College is currently offered at three of our campuses.
-It is also approved by the Dental Board of California for Registered Dental Assistant Applicants.

 Dental Assistant employment is expected to grow